-India's National AIDS Control Organisation (NACO) is exemplary in its strong focus on generating and using an array of epidemiological, behavioural, programmatic data and analysis to inform programme planning, prioritization, monitoring, and resource allocation since the early phases of the National HIV response.
-In this field of Strategic Information, UNAIDS is pleased to have partnered with NACO over the years and continue to do so to ensure that the latest and most robust, geographically and population-wise representative data are available for decision-making.
+India's NACO has been exemplary in its strong focus on generating and using an array of epidemiological, behavioural, programmatic data and analysis to inform programme planning, prioritization, monitoring, and resource allocation since the early phases of the national HIV response.
+In this field of Strategic Information, UNAIDS is pleased to have partnered with NACO over the years and would continue to do so to ensure that the latest and most robust, geographically and population-wise representative data is available for decision-making.

-A key source of information on the HIV epidemic across country is HIV Sentinel Surveillance (HSS) which, in conjunction with HIV estimates, provides a wealth of information on the burden and trend of the epidemic among various population groups.
-We must recognize that the strength of the information which is therein depends on the fact that India has one of the world's largest HSS systems covering various geographies and populations, and that its implementation structure is nationally owned and led by institutes participating in the process at national, regional and state level, with a focus on quality.
-And with NACO's thrust on evidence informed decision-making, this HSS network has expanded to cover nearly every districts of the country since its inception in 1998.
+A key source of information on the HIV epidemic across the country is HSS which, in conjunction with HIV estimates, provides a wealth of information on the burden and trend of the epidemic among various population groups.
+We must recognize that the strength of the information depends on the fact that India has one of the world's largest HSS systems covering various geographies and populations, and that its implementation structure is nationally owned and led by institutes participating in the process at National, Regional and State levels, with a focus on quality.
+And with NACO's thrust on evidence informed decision-making, this HSS network has expanded to cover nearly every district of the country since its inception in 1998.

-Till the seventh round of HSS, the following seven distinct population groups were covered: antenatal clinic attendees, migrants, truckers, and key population groups of female sex workers, men having sex with men, transgender people and people who inject drugs.
-Globally, there is an eighth population groups who are considered at higher risk of HIV: also validated by literature review in India.
-These are people in prisons and other closed settings and who would need access to HIV care, prevention and treatment services.
+Till the seventh round of HSS, the following seven distinct population groups were covered: ANC attendees, migrants, truckers, and key population groups of FSWs, MSM, H/TG people and IDUs.
+Globally, there is an eighth population group who is considered to be at a higher risk of HIV: also validated by literature review in India.
+These are people in prisons and other closed settings who would need access to HIV care, prevention and treatment services.
 In recognition of this, under the eight rounds of HSS, India has initiated 'HSS Plus' among prisoners to have better epidemiological and behavioural understanding on this population.

-This initiative again reflects NACO's form of focusing on the generation of evidence and using it as a basis to inform decisions and actions.
-Congratulations to NACO's leadership and Surveillance and estimations division and all the institutes for this high-quality product: HSS Plus among prisoners.
-I am sure the information presented here will be beneficial for the prisoners first and all the stakeholders involved in the national HIV response as it will serve as the beginning of HIV services delivery in prisons and the roll-out of the 122 rules of the United Nations Standard Minimum Rules for the Treatment of Prisoners: the Nelson Mandela Rules.
+This initiative again reflects NACO's form of focusing on the generation of evidence, while using it as a basis to inform decisions and actions.
+Congratulations to NACO's Leadership and Surveillance and Estimations' division, along with all other institutes for this high-quality product: HSS Plus among prisoners.
+I am sure the information presented here will be beneficial for prisoners and all the stakeholders involved in the national HIV response, as it would serve as a beginning of HIV services delivery in prisons, while enabling the roll-out of the 122 rules of the United Nations Standard Minimum Rules for the Treatment of Prisoners, commonly referred to as the Nelson Mandela Rules.

-Dr Bilali Camara Medical Epidemiologist UNAIDS Country Director for India
+Dr Bilali Camara

+Medical Epidemiologist UNAIDS Country Director for India